-Saturn's moon Enceladus may harbor conditions for life
+Saturn's moons Enceladus and Europa may harbor conditions for life

 The presence of hydrogen on Enceladus confirms nearly all of the conditions necessary for life to form.
 According to NASA, life as we know it requires liquid water, a source of energy for metabolism, and chemical ingredients carbon, hydrogen, nitrogen, oxygen, phosphorus and sulfur.
 The only missing pieces that have yet to be verified are phosphorus and sulfur.
 Because Enceladus' core is thought to be chemically similar to meteorites, which are rich in both elements, it likely has the necessary ingredients to support life.

-In findings published in the journal Science, the researchers say the only plausible explanation for the presence of hydrogen on Enceladus was hydrothermal reactions of rock on the ocean floor containing minerals and organic materials.
+In findings published in 2017 in the journal Science, the researchers said the only plausible explanation for the presence of hydrogen on Enceladus was hydrothermal reactions of rock on the ocean floor containing minerals and organic materials.
 This in turn can lead to the production of methane, which alone can support vast underwater colonies of bacteria on Earth even in the absence of light.

 "This free energy is really a game-changer for Enceladus," researcher Hunter Waite, lead author of a paper detailing the hydrogen discovery, told Scientific American.
 "The presence of molecular hydrogen shows there is the chemical potential there to support metabolic systems like methanogenic microbes.
 This suggests we’ve found a potential food source that would support the habitability of Enceladus’s interior ocean."